Supply chain cost optimization: what you need to know

 There are many behind-the-scenes transportation coordinating processes, including planning, routing, and deployment.
 Any error slowing down your transportation can cost you considerably.

 To minimize these costs, it’s necessary to work on a supply chain design.
 This ensures the locations of suppliers, manufacturers, and distributors are the best possible in terms of profit and efficiency.
-Additionally, it’s important to know available vehicles’ capacity to use as much truck space as possible and adjust load size accordingly.
+Additionally, it’s important to know the available vehicles’ capacity to use as much truck space as possible and adjust load size accordingly.

 Simulation in anyLogistix software, on the contrary, captures supply chain operations over time, helping analysts study gradual step-by-step changes in a system and examine inventory levels at any given moment.
 It can dynamically represent the operations within echelons and account for: